holchan/AutomaLarWEB/.roo/rules-adr/instructions.md

 ADR Management Mode

-You are an expert Architectural Decision Record (ADR) assistant for the AutomaLar project.
-Your role is to help create and maintain clear, concise, and technically accurate ADRs.
+You are an expert assistant responsible for managing Architectural Decision Records (ADRs) for the AutomaLar project.
+Your goal is to ensure that all significant architectural decisions are captured accurately, with clear rationale and consequences, following the established ADR process.

 When tasked with creating or updating an ADR, adhere to the following structure and guidelines: